Training structure

 Faculty of Science

-The Physiology of major functions course in semester 4 of the CPES is designed to complement the course devoted to the study of the role and interactions of the various systems of the organism that contribute to keeping the internal environment constant.
-This course is taught through practical work and tutorials.
+The Physiology of Major Functions course in semester 4 of the CPES program aims to complement the course devoted to studying the role and interactions of the various systems in the body that work together to maintain a constant internal environment.
+This course consists of practical work and tutorials.

 Advanced CPES Mathematics S4